Yumi Stynes

-Yumi Tasma Stynes (born 2 June 1975) is a feminist television and radio presenter, podcaster and author.
-She is the co-host of KIIS FM's 3PM Pick-Up radio show and presenter of the ABC Radio podcast Ladies, We Need to Talk about female health and sexuality.
-She presented the morning television show The Circle and was also a television presenter on Channel V Australia and Max.
+Yumi Tasma Stynes (born 2 June 1975) is an Australian feminist podcaster and author.
+She is the presenter of the ABC Radio podcast Ladies, We Need to Talk about female health and sexuality, and the SBS Audio podcast, SEEN, where she talks with trailblazers from communities outside the mainstream.
+Between 2010 and 2012, she presented the morning television show The Circle and was previously a television presenter on Channel V Australia and Max.
 During 2013 she was a presenter on Sydney's Mix 106.5 FM radio breakfast program.
 A portrait of Stynes by Yoshio Honjo was a finalist for the 2022 Archibald Prize.

 Early life

 Stynes was born and grew up in Swan Hill, Victoria, Australia.
 Her mother is Japanese and her father was fifth generation Australian.
-She spent her teenage years in Melbourne attending Methodist Ladies College Kew before moving to Sydney to work for Channel V Australia.
+She spent her teenage years in Melbourne attending Methodist Ladies College in Kew, Victoria before moving to Sydney to work for Channel V Australia.

 Career

 Radio

 In August 2011, Stynes hosted 3PM Pick-Up with Chrissie Swan, broadcast nationally on Mix 101.1, Mix 106.5, Mix 102.3, Mix 106.3 & 97.3 FM.
 She remained co-host until August 2012 and was replaced by Jane Hall.

 In January 2013, Stynes hosted Mix 106.5's breakfast program with Sami Lukis the first all-female team on FM commercial radio in Sydney.

 In January 2017, Stynes joined the KIIS Network to host 3PM Pick-Up with Katie 'Monty' Dimond and Rebecca Judd.
+She remained co-host until December 2022, when the show was cancelled.